Battle of the Saw: Aftermath

 19th century French illustrator Victor-Armand Poirson envisages the crucifixion of Spendius and his lieutenants in front of Tunis.

-Hamilcar then marched on Tunis and laid siege to it in late 238BC.
+Hamilcar then marched on Tunis and laid siege to it in late 238 BC.
 The city was difficult to access from both the east and the west, so Hamilcar occupied a position to the south with half the army, and his deputy Hannibal was to the north with the balance.
 The rebel leaders taken captive prior to the Saw were crucified in full view of the city.
 Mathos ordered a large-scale night attack, which surprised the Carthaginians, who suffered many casualties.
 One of their camps was overrun and they lost much of their baggage; Hannibal and a delegation of 30 Carthaginian notables who were visiting the army were captured.
 They were tortured and then nailed to the crosses previously occupied by Spendius and his colleagues.
 Hamilcar abandoned the siege and withdrew to the north.

 Mathos led the rebel army 160 km south to the wealthy port city of Leptis Parva (just south of the modern city of Monastir, Tunisia).
 Hanno and Hamilcar marched after the rebels with an army totalling over 25,000 men and many war elephants, including every Carthaginian citizen of military age.
 At the ensuing battle the rebels were crushed.
 Captives were sold into slavery.
 Mathos was captured; he was dragged through the streets of Carthage and tortured to death by its citizens.

 Most of the towns and cities which had not already come to terms with Carthage now did so, with the exceptions of Utica and Hippo, whose inhabitants feared vengeance for their massacre of Carthaginians.
-They attempted to hold out, but Polybius says that they too "quickly" surrendered, probably in late 238BC or very early 237BC.
+They attempted to hold out, but Polybius says that they too "quickly" surrendered, probably in late 238 BC or very early 237 BC.
 The surrendered towns and cities were treated leniently, although Carthaginian governors were imposed on them.